KV4 (Unfinished Tomb of Ramesses XI)

 By the Editors of the Madain Project

-KV4 is a tomb in the Valley of the Kings (Egypt).
+KV4 is a royal tomb in the Valley of the Kings (Egypt).
 The tomb was initiated for the burial of Ramesses XI but it is likely that its construction was abandoned and that it was never used for Ramesses's interment.
 KV4 is notable for being the last royal tomb that was quarried in the Valley and because it has been interpreted as being a workshop used during the official dismantling of the royal necropolis in the early Third Intermediate Period.

 Overview